 Click for article summary...

 The article explores what it really means to be an AI-first organisation, using life insurance as a concrete example.
 Rather than layering AI onto existing processes, AI-first companies redesign end-to-end workflows around AI capabilities from the outset.
-This enables faster decisions, more personalised products, and lower operating costs, while shifting human effort toward judgement, exceptions, and customer relationships.
+This enables faster decisions, more personalised products, and lower operating costs, while shifting human effort toward judgement, exceptions, and customer relationships. so training, governance and measurable outcomes stay aligned with how teams actually adopt tools in production workflows.

 click to return...